-Your FreeAgent Balance Sheet shows you everything that your business owns - its assets - and everything that it owes - its liabilities - as at a given moment in time.
+Your FreeAgent balance sheet shows you everything that your business owns (assets) and everything that it owes (liabilities) at a given moment in time.

 Assets might be large items such as the business's machinery, computers, and cars.
 These are sometimes called fixed assets, or capital assets.